 Continuing Education

-Many therapists choose to continue their education, attending courses, workshops and conferences to further improve their skills and learn how to run their own businesses.
+Many practitioners choose to continue their education by attending courses, workshops, and conferences to further enhance their skills and learn how to effectively manage their own businesses.
 As long as these endeavors apply to your practice, the costs can be written off.

 Office Expenses and Supplies

-These can include pens, scissors, staplers, printer ink, postage, small furniture pieces and cleaning supplies––along with anything that helps you stay organized as a therapist.
+These can include pens, scissors, staplers, printer ink, postage, small furniture pieces, cleaning supplies–along with anything that helps you stay organized as a health and wellness practitioner.

 Software Services